Huckiel7/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Write a function that swaps the values of two integers, task 1
+Write a function that returns the length of a string